nbarbettini/Intro-Web-Series/day3.md

   doThat();
 }
 ```
-- when you are writing code inside a control structure, be sure to indent it at least 2 spaces more thn the lines above, and make a habit of using curly braces around blocks of code.
+- when you are writing code inside a control structure, be sure to indent it at least 2 spaces more than the lines above, and make a habit of using curly braces around blocks of code.

 #Showing alerts and prompts